zmdominguez/zmdominguez.github.io/_posts/2019-07-08-debug-options-actions.md

 Out of all the debugging features that we have, this one is probably my favourite. :green_heart:

-And on that note, we end this part of the series.
+---

 In the next post, we will look at how our developer settings help us work better with the designers in our team.
 Stay tuned! :radio: